 The system of internal control is based on an ongoing process designed to identify the principal risks to the achievement of policies, aims and objectives; to evaluate the nature and extent of those risks; and to manage them efficiently, effectively and economically.
-This process has been in place for the year ended 31 July 2016 and up to the date of approval of the Vice-Chancellor's Report and Financial Statements, and accords with the HEFCE and Turnbull guidance.
+This process has been in place for the year ended 31 July 2017 and up to the date of approval of the Strategic Report and Financial Statements, and accords with the HEFCE and Turnbull guidance.